-The specialized program provides safe, private, small group one hour exercise sessions twice a week over the 12 week period (for in-person programming) or once a week over the 8 week period (for remote programming).
+The specialized program provides safe, private, small group one hour exercise sessions twice a week over the 12 week period (in-person programming and remote options available).
 Appropriate for everyone regardless of fitness level, START-FIT tailors each program to the individual's specific health need and goals.

 Who is a candidate for the START-FIT program?

 If you are currently undergoing or recently finished chemotherapy, radiation, immunotherapy or just starting hormonal therapy treatment, or had recentl surgery as your only form of treatment and live in Kitchener-Waterloo or surrounding areas, you are a candidate for the START-FIT exercise program.
 Please contact our Fitness staff for details.

 Prior to participating in the START-FIT program, participants require clearance from their oncologist.
 Interested participants should ask their oncologist to complete and sign the UW WELL-FIT REFERRAL SCRIPT if exercise is deemed appropriate.

 These scripts/referral forms are also available at Grand River Regional Cancer Centre (GRRCC), and can also be obtained by speaking with your supportive care nurse.
 Once this referral script is complete, we will contact you to schedule your initial appointment.